orsonteodoro/gcf2/README.md

 The bashrc will filter package for viability of Clang CFI support.
 It requires to regenerate new lists with `gen_pkg_lists.sh` that will scan binaries for presence of binaries and dlopen().

+## CFI

+### Troubleshooting

+Special treatment is required if the following message appears:

+`undefined symbol: __ubsan_handle_cfi_check_fail_abort`

+Prebuilt binary packages need to add the full path of libclang_rt.ubsan_standalone-${ARCH}.so to LD_PRELOAD.
+The full path and the ARCH can be obtained from `equery f sys-libs/compiler-rt-sanitizers`.
+It is recommended to use a wrapper script.
+Source based packages may need a rebuild if that message appears in command line.